EngAhmed21/SPI-using-UVM/README.md

 # SPI-using-UVM

-Implementation of Serial Peripheral Interface (SPI) communication protocol using SystemVerilog and the verification is done using Universal Verification Methodology (UVM)
+Implementation of Serial Peripheral Interface (SPI) communication protocol using SystemVerilog and the verification is done using Universal Verification Methodology (UVM).
+Every design and verification for each component is in a separate file.
+The wrapper is the SPI design.

 •	General Knowledge of SPI:
 Serial peripheral interface (SPI) is one of the most widely used interfaces between microcontroller and peripheral ICs such as sensors, ADCs, DACs, shift registers, SRAM, and others.